thekaplanlab/CilioGenics_Analysis/README.md

 **When you click the “Single Cell Clusters”, you will see a selection bar**

-Select one of the options and you will see the UMAP plot for the selected tissue.
-Also, there is another selection bar next to the UMAP plot which can generate the DotPlot with the selected gene.
-Lastly, at the bottom of the page, you can see the differential analysis belonging to the selected cluster.
+Choose one of the options, and you'll be presented with the UMAP plot corresponding to the selected tissue.
+Additionally, there is another selection bar adjacent to the UMAP plot that can generate the DotPlot featuring the chosen gene.
+Finally, at the bottom of the page, you can observe the results of the selected cluster's differential analysis.

 ![figure 10](https://github.com/thekaplanlab/CilioGenics_Analysis/assets/126083033/cefe827b-71f1-4d6b-9a0a-42448e08ea26)